Community Supported Agriculture (CSA) is the foundation of our Fruit & Vegetable program.

 134 Burnett Road, Freeport, ME 04032

-CSA shares will be picked up at the Campground Office at 134 Burnett Road, located adjacent to the Farm Café on the northern part of our campus.
+CSA shares will be picked up at our new farm store behind the Campground Office at 134 Burnett Road.
 From downtown Freeport, turn on to Bow Street, across from LL Bean.
 Bow Street turns into Flying Point Road.
 After approximately five miles, turn right onto Lower Flying Point Road, and then another right onto Burnett Road, marked by a Wolfe’s Neck Center sign.
 You will pass the red Dairy Facility on your right before you approach the Campground Office.
 Please park in the two designated parking spaces marked “CSA Only”.

 No, we will not be making any substitutions to CSA shares.